Graduate Student Profile

 Ambassador for the Graduate Student Recruitment Service at the Graduate School.

-Life sciences in agricultural education context.
-My research goal is to contribute to the use of agriculture as a way to enhance students learning in STEM.
+Life sciences in agricultural education context and teaching self-efficacy.
+My research goal is to contribute to the use of agriculture as a way to enhance students learning in STEM education.

 Dr. Neil Knobloch (Chair)